Meniscus Lenses Information

-Meniscus lenses are a type of imaging lens which has one convex and one concave surface.
-The result is a lens which has a positive focal length with fewer aberrations when compared to a plano-convex lens.
-Meniscus lenses are manufactured to either a positive or negative aspect.
-Positive meniscus lenses are those which have a shorter radius of curvature on the convex side and longer radius of curvature on the concave side; the edges of these lenses are thicker than its center.
-A positive meniscus lens can decrease the focal length of another lens but retain the angular resolution.
+Positive Meniscus: Positive meniscus lenses have a shorter radius of curvature on the convex side and a longer radius of curvature on the concave side; the edges of these lenses are thicker than the center.
+A positive meniscus lens can decrease the focal length of another lens while retaining the angular resolution.
 Meniscus lenses are used to create a tighter beam focus.

-Negative meniscus lenses have a shorter radius of curvature on the concave side and a longer radius of curvature on the convex side; the center of the lens is thicker than its edges.
+Negative Meniscus: Negative meniscus lenses have a shorter radius of curvature on the concave side and a longer radius of curvature on the convex side; the center of the lens is thicker than its edges.
 This type of lens is frequently used in place of other negative lenses for high-index infrared materials.
-They are useful for beam-expanding applications which require minimal spherical aberration.
+They are useful for beam-expanding application, which require minimal spherical aberration.

 Meniscus lenses are commonly made of optical glass such as BK-7 (Borosilicate Glass), crown glass, flint glass, LaSFN9, and UV grade fused silica along with non-glass materials such as sapphire, polycarbonate, and zinc selenide.
 Meniscus lenses are generally between 9 and 38mm in diameter and are mounted using optical mounts such as lens holders.